Bit-Quill/amazon-timestream-driver-jdbc/markdown/setup/dbvisualizer-driver-setup.md

 [Link to product webpage](https://www.dbvis.com/download/).

 #### Adding the Amazon Timestream JDBC Driver
-1. [Download](https://github.com/awslabs/amazon-timestream-driver-jdbc/releases/latest) the Timestream JDBC driver shaded JAR file (e.g., `amazon-timestream-jdbc-2.0.0-shaded.jar`)
+1. [Download](https://github.com/awslabs/amazon-timestream-driver-jdbc/releases/latest) the Timestream JDBC driver shaded JAR file (e.g., `amazon-timestream-jdbc-<version>-shaded.jar`)
 2. Start the DbVisualizer application and navigate to the menu path: **Tools > Driver Manager...**.
 In the popped up window, click the "Custom" link on the right side.
 Or find the **Custom** row on the left side and click it.

     ![Example](../images/dbvisualizer/DbVisualizer1.png)